shaunsmith/functionslab/3-1-SetupEnv.md

 1. Login to OCI Phoenix Console > Object Store > Select `workshop` compartment > Buckets > Go to the `workshop-prereqs` bucket and download the `config` file.
 This file has a profile called `[workshop-devrel-profile]` which you will use for today's workshop.

-2. Edit the downloaded `config` file. *Don't forget* add your user-OCID and the-full-path-to-your-private-key-file in the downloaded `config` file.
+2. Edit the downloaded `config` file. **Don't forget to** add your user-OCID and the-full-path-to-your-private-key-file in the downloaded `config` file.

 3. If your machine already has `~/.oci/config` file, edit it.
 Copy the contents of the downloaded `config` file and append (paste) to the bottom of your `~/.oci/config` file.